tablexi/mobile-scripts/README.md

   7. Clean the `npm` cache
   8. Run `npm install`, start the packager with the `--reset-cache` flag, and manually hit the packager url once it's running.

-- `start-dev` is an attempt to simplify the multiple commands needed to start the app.
+`bundle exec start-dev` is an attempt to simplify the multiple commands needed to start the app.
 It takes a platform and a virtual device name if `android` is specified:
   - `start-dev ios`
   - `start-dev android Nexus5`